Nissan Murano 2009-2014: problems, engine, fuel economy, pros and cons

 A used Nissan Murano is priced lower than many competitors.
-At the time we worked on this review, Consumer Reports rated the 2011-2014 Murano above average for reliability.
+At the time we worked on this review, Consumer Reports rated the 2011-2014 Murano above average for reliability, but there are a few issues to be aware of.
 Is the Murano a good choice for a pre-owned SUV?
 What are the reported problems?
-How capable is the all-wheel drive system?
-What model years should be avoided?
-Let's start with the engine.

 2012 Nissan Murano.
 Photo: Nissan

 There are many reports of oil leaks from a transfer case or a CVT seal between the transmission and a transfer case.
 The repair is labor-intensive, and in some cases, the transfer case may need to be replaced.
 If out of warranty this could cost over $3,000.
 We found this thread about this issue at NissanMurano.org forum.

 There are reports of the CVT transmission being replaced while under warranty, although the number of CVT complaints is smaller than for some other vehicles.

 Several Murano owners reported problems with the exhaust, including a rusted flange, flex pipe or a muffler.
 OEM exhaust parts are expensive.
 A local muffler shop should be able to do the job and is less expensive.